 - Ranger-guided snowshoe walks: Park naturalists provide guided snowshoe walks from the Taggart Lake Trailhead when snow conditions permit, usually late December to mid-March.
 Call the park at 307-739-3399 Monday through Saturday, 10 a.m. to 4 p.m., to make reservations.
 Snowshoes are available for a rental fee of $5 for adults and $2 for children, 8 years or older.

-- EcoTour Adventures: EcoTour Adventures — one of Jackson Hole’s most popular wildlife tour operators — is taking wildlife viewing in Grand Teton National Park to a whole new level for winter 2017-18 by offering half- or full-day, naturalist-led tours on snowshoes or cross-country skis.
+- EcoTour Adventures: EcoTour Adventures — one of Jackson Hole’s most popular wildlife tour operators — offers half- or full-day, naturalist-led tours on snowshoes or cross-country skis.
 These interpretive excursions offer an authentic, winter wildlife viewing experience.
-Half day snowshoe tour is $130; full day snowshoe or cross-country is $195.
-A combination snowshoe and wildlife safari van tour costs $225.
+Half-day snowshoe tour is $135; full-day private (one to five guests) snowshoe or cross-country is $1,000.
+A combination of snowshoe and wildlife safari van tour costs $240.
 Call 307-690-9533 for reservations.

 If you decide to set out on your own for a day of cross country skiing or snowshoeing, be sure and check out JHNordic.com for trail maps and daily trail grooming reports.